sjl/.plan/README.markdown

 original was missing some screws and one of the plastic tabs had broken off and was jamming things when I tried to reassemble it.
 Once I figured that out it went back together fine.

+Did some more Rosalind problems.
+One was trivial.
+Implemented `longest-monotonic-subsequence` for another, which was tricky.